British Columbia Political Information

 The province capitalizes on both its historical and people-to-people connections with Asia in order to cultivate strong trade relations; BC has had long-standing trade links to Hong Kong, and it also maintains a trade office in Chandigarh, India which is the capital of Punjab and home to a vast number of Indian immigrants in BC.

 In 2013, the province appointed a Special Representative in Asia to advance B.C.’s trade agenda in the region.

 To see a larger map, please click here.

 British Columbia has both the greatest number and greatest diversity of sister city relationships with Asia.
-In total, the province has 58 sister cities in Asia located in Japan, China, the Philippines, Australia, New Zealand, South Korea and India.
-Altogether, Asia is host to 78% of B.C.’s sister cities worldwide.
+In total, the province has 58 sister cities in Asia located in Japan, China, the Philippines, Australia, New Zealand, South Korea, Taiwan and India.
+BC has also signed one Memorandum of Understanding and one friendship agreement with two Chinese cities.

 Did You Know...